Happiness-obioha/CognoRise-Infotech-project-3/README.md

 The dataset contains 740 rows and 7 columns.
 The analysis includes various visualizations to understand the unemployment rates in India.
 These include:

 - Unemployment rate over time: The unemployment rate in India has fluctuated over time, with a general trend of increasing unemployment rates.
+A line graph showing the unemployment rate in India between 2019 and 2020.

 - Regional variations in unemployment rates: There are significant regional variations in unemployment rates in India, with some regions having higher rates than others.
+The unemployment rate in urban areas is generally higher than that in rural areas.

+- The pandemic on employment in India: The pandemic has had a significant impact on employment in India, with many people losing their jobs and facing challenges in finding new employment.

+## Recommendations: